-- Pros: Prevents muscle and joint tightness; increases blood flow, lymphatic flow and synovial fluid production, which helps maintain cartilage; enhances joint lubrication.
+- Pros: Prevents muscle and joint tightness; increases blood flow, lymphatic flow, and synovial fluid production, which helps maintain cartilage; enhances joint lubrication.

-- Cons: Does not increase endurance or strength; doesn’t prevent muscle atrophy; dog must be completely relaxed and willing for it to work.
+- Cons: Does not increase endurance or strength; doesn’t prevent muscle atrophy; the dog must be completely relaxed and willing for it to work.

 Massage is a type of manual therapy that uses the healing power of touch to help soothe and promote healing throughout the entire body, not just the affected area.
 For more information watch our video below

-- Pros: Helps decrease pain, swelling, stress and anxiety; improves circulation and maintains muscle tone.
+- Pros: Helps decrease pain, swelling, stress, and anxiety; improves circulation and maintains muscle tone.

-- Cons: Best performed by certified massage therapist, although can be done at home with a bit of research and gentle touch.
+- Cons: Best performed by a certified massage therapist, although can be done at home with a bit of research and gentle touch.
 Our rehab guides go into further detail.

 Neuromuscular Electrical Stimulation (NMES)